MicrosoftDocs/power-pages-docs/power-pages-docs/admin/convert-site.md

 # Convert a website

-As explained in the [portal lifecycle](portal-lifecycle.md) topic, a Power Pages website goes through different stages.
+As explained in the [POwer Pages lifecycle](lifecycle.md) topic, a Power Pages website goes through different stages.
 You can convert a website from one stage to another, depending on what conversion is allowed, and whether the environment has the required license, or capacity.

 ## Convert a website from trial to production